Thinking about haircuts post-lockdown? We asked India’s top men’s hairstyling experts on new trends and pointers to take note of.

-It’s been four long months since our last official barber appointment, and well, a few things have changed.
+It’s been a few long months since our last official barber appointment, and well, a few things have changed.
 Since the lockdown, men’s grooming has turned into a domestic affair instead of getting it done in luxury salons.
 However, now that getting a haircut appointment is an available option, it’s time we get our grooming back in check.
 We asked India’s top hairstyling experts about new grooming trends on the block and what men should expect in terms of haircuts post-lockdown.

 Understanding new trends on the radar